snbogan/gfa_parser/README.md

 *gfa_parser* is a tool to compute and extract all possible genome assemblies from GFA files using directed, acyclic networks.

+The script gw_paths.py allows users to measure the total number of directed, acyclic paths of unitigs present in whole-genome GFA files (a measure of the total number of contigs that can be extracted from a GFA).
+It also normalizes this value by the number of unitigs in a GFA, providing a measurement of assembly uncertainty.

 ## Authors
 Samuel N. Bogan | University of California, Santa Cruz